 Travel nurses who find it difficult to unwind at the end of the day should consider limiting their caffeine intake, especially during the final few hours of their shifts.
-Many healthy travel nurses also like to unwind by taking a yoga class or participating in another form of exercise at the end of their day or by reading a book, taking a bath or meditating.
+Many healthy travel nurses also like to unwind by taking a yoga class or participating in another form of exercise at the end of their day or by reading a book, taking a bath, or meditating.

 Take Advantage Of The Resources That Are Available To You

-As a travel nurse, you have plenty of resources available to you that can help you in your career.
+As a travel nurse, you have plenty of resources available to help you in your career.
 When you work with NurseChoice, you can access free continuing education units, which help you excel in your field and keep your mind sharp.
 You also have access to 24-hour clinical support, a tool the helps to reduce stress and minimize errors on the job.
 Additionally, to maintain a team of healthy travel nurses, NurseChoice offers several other perks

 that include health and fitness club discounts.